 The very first generation of commercial cellular network was introduced in the late 70’s with fully implemented standards being established throughout the 80’s .
 The radio signals used by 1G are analogue, meaning the voice of a call is modulated to a higher frequency rather than being encoded to digital signals.

-Read moreWhat are the 4 types of mobile communication?
+Read moreWhat are the generation of wireless communication?

 Read more